Nagpur–Amritsar AC Superfast Express: Service

 As the average speed of the train is above 55 km/h, as per Indian Railways rules, its fare includes a Superfast Express surcharge.

 Routeing

 The 22125 / 26 Nagpur–Amritsar AC Superfast Express runs from Nagpur Junction via Bhopal Junction, Jhansi Junction, Gwalior Junction, Agra Cantonment, New Delhi, Ambala Cantonment Junction to Amritsar Junction.

 Traction

-As the route is fully electrified, a Ajni-based WAP-7 locomotive powers the train up to its destination.
+As the route is fully electrified, a Ajni Loco Shed-based WAP-7 electric locomotive powers the train up to its destination.